MPs plan to probe Pfizer pursuit of AstraZeneca

 The committee's chairman Andrew Bailey said it would be looking to hold an inquiry "pretty quickly", and those called to give evidence were likely to include ministers such as Business Secretary Vince Cable and representatives from the Treasury.

-The British government has so far adopted a neutral stance on the matter, with finance minister George Osborne saying any deal between the two companies would be a commercial matter.
+The British government has so far adopted a neutral stance on the matter, with chancellor of the exchequer George Osborne saying any deal between the two companies would be a commercial matter.

 "The line that this is a straightforward commercial issue that the government has no role in is too laid back," said Bailey.
 "In AstraZeneca we have a company that amounts to 2.3 percent of our total exports, is a world leader in research in pharmaceuticals and is very strategically positioned in this country."